encode/uvicorn/docs/settings.md

 ## Timeouts

 * `--timeout-keep-alive <int>` - Close Keep-Alive connections if no new data is received within this timeout. **Default:** *5*.
+* `--timeout-graceful-shutdown <int>` - Maximum number of seconds to wait for graceful shutdown.
+After this timeout, the server will start terminating requests.